 '''

+- label: default

+uri: D:\data\datafile.csv

+type: csv

+end-to-end encryption settings

 encryption:

 whenever encryption is enabled or not.
 This should be the same

 as the 'encrypted' setting of the collaboration to which this

 node belongs.

 enabled: false

 location to the private key file

 private_key: /path/to/private_key.pem

 Define who is allowed to run which algorithms on this node.

 policies:

 Control which algorithm images are allowed to run on this node.
 This is

 expected to be a valid regular expression.

 allowed_algorithms:

 - ^harbor2.vantage6.ai/[a-zA-Z]+/[a-zA-Z]+

 - myalgorithm.ai/some-algorithm

 Define which users are allowed to run algorithms on your node by their ID

 allowed_users:

 - 2

 Define which organizations are allowed to run images on your node by

 their ID or name

 allowed_organizations:

 - 6

 - root

 credentials used to login to private Docker registries

 docker_registries:

 - registry: docker-registry.org

 username: docker-registry-user

 password: docker-registry-password

 Create SSH Tunnel to connect algorithms to external data sources.
 The

 'hostname' and 'tunnel:bind:port' can be used by the algorithm

 container to connect to the external data source.
 This is the address

 you need to use in the 'databases' section of the configuration file!

 ssh-tunnels:

 Hostname to be used within the internal network.
 I.e. this is the

 hostname that the algorithm uses to connect to the data source.
 Make

 sure this is unique and the same as what you specified in the

 'databases' section of the configuration file.

 - hostname: my-data-source

 SSH configuration of the remote machine

 ssh:

-Hostname or ip of the remote machine, in case it is the docker

-host you can use 'host.docker.internal' for Windows and MacOS.

-In the case of Linux you can use '172.17.0.1' (the ip of the

-docker bridge on the host)

-host: host.docker.internal

 '''